-At Llantilio Pertholey Primary School our Foundation Phase (FP) approach is centred on the holistic development of the child, building on their previous learning experiences, knowledge and skills.
-In the FP children experience a carefully planned mix of indoor and outdoor learning.
+At Llantilio Pertholey Primary School our approach is centred on the holistic development of the child, building on their previous learning experiences, knowledge and skills.
+Children experience a carefully planned mix of indoor and outdoor learning.
 These activities will also have a mixture of teacher-led learning as well as independent group learning.
 We provide an outdoor and indoor environment that is exciting, stimulating and safe, to promote children's development and natural curiosity to explore and learn through first-hand experience and structured play.
 We provide a learning continuum in all areas of learning and development with flexibility to meet the diverse needs of all our children.
 We aim to help children learn and develop their thinking skills and acquire positive attitudes towards lifelong learning.